 A new cohort commences Phase 2 at GMIT’s Innovation Hubs

-The latest cohort of entrepreneurs with innovative start-up ideas has commenced Phase 2 of the New Frontiers Entrepreneur Development Programme delivered by GMIT at its Innovation Hubs in Galway and Mayo.
+The latest cohort of entrepreneurs with innovative start-up ideas has commenced Phase 2 of the New Frontiers programme delivered by GMIT at its Innovation Hubs in Galway and Mayo.

 Every year, New Frontiers supports entrepreneurs around the country with the development of their early-start businesses.
 Since 2012, it has supported hundreds of startups in a range of sectors including food & consumer products; information & communication technology; engineering & electronics; medical devices; biotechnology; pharma, digital media; cleantech/renewable energy and eligible internationally-traded services.

 There are two phases to New Frontiers; we recommend completing both phases but it’s possible to do just one or the other.
 Phase 1 focuses on testing the business idea; it is part-time and allows participants to de-risk their business model, validate the business and market, and arrive at a go/no-go decision.
 Phase 2 is a full-time six-month commitment with intensive support in the form of training, workshops, mentoring, review, and incubation facilites.
 A stipend is paid to the participant to enable their participation and the goal is the development of an investor-ready business plan.

 The New Frontiers Programme Manager at Galway-Mayo IT is Tony O’Kelly.
 Tony has a background in IT and a long history in business development across a range of sectors.
 Tony brings huge energy and passion to his role at New Frontiers, which he combines with a technical approach to project management and a love of solving business problems.

 At the launch of this new Phase 2, Tony O’Kelly said,